BamaRayne/Echosistant/README.md

-# The home of EchiSistant apps and add-ons
+# The home of EchoSistant apps and add-ons